vessl-ai/examples/services/nvidia-nim/README.md

 ## NVIDIA NIM
-This repository contains a VESSL RUN Template to run Meta's `Llama-3.1-8B-Instruct` model with self-hosted NVIDIA NIM.
+This repository contains a VESSL Service Template to deploy Meta's `Llama-3.1-8B-Instruct` model with self-hosted NVIDIA NIM.

 ### Instruction
 1. Generate an NGC API key if you don't have one.
 Please refer to the [NVIDIA Documentation](https://docs.nvidia.com/ngc/gpu-cloud/ngc-user-guide/index.html#generating-personal-api-key) for the detailed guide.